urbaman/HomeLab/Kubernetes/kubernetes-02.md

 ## Cloudflare DynDNS and DNS records

 To manage cloudflare DNS records we use cloudflare-operator from containeroo.
-It will check the ecternal public IP of the cluster and create/update selected records (A and CNAME) in all of our cloudflare account.
+It will check the external public IP of the cluster and create/update selected records (A and CNAME) in all of our cloudflare account.

 NOTE: backup any zone/domain/records you'll want to keep, we'll need to manage them through cloudflare-operator.